Dark Matter annihilation energy output and its effects on the high-z IGM: Global IGM heating, ionization and 21 cm signal due to DM

-It can be seen that for the cases with no DM clumpiness, we reproduce the results obtained by the authors.
+We also include the results for the ionization fraction and IGM kinetic temperature obtained by \cite{MFP06}, in order to compare them with our results.
+It can be seen that for the cases with no DM clumpiness, we reproduce { their results}.
 Also, the boost they considered in the cross section (for example, accounting for Sommerfeld enhancement), has almost exactly the same effect than lowering the mass of the WIMP particle.
-Furthermore, we find significant effects not accounted for by the authors when considering the clumpiness of the DM on all its levels, { but only at $z < 10$ for 1TeV WIMP or at $z < 30$ for 10GeV WIMP.}
+Furthermore, we find significant effects not accounted for { in their work} when considering the clumpiness of the DM on all its levels, but only at $z < 10$ for { a} $1TeV$ WIMP or at $z < 30$ for { a} $10GeV$ WIMP.